 Fax: +44 (0)1162 582 100

 It is closed on Mondays, except for Mondays which are bank holidays or in school holidays.

 During School Term: Tuesday to Sunday 10.00am – 5.00pm. (last entry 3.30pm).

-During School Holidays: Monday to Sunday 10.00am – 5.00pm. (last
+During School Holidays: Monday to Sunday 10.00am – 5.00pm. (last entry 3.30pm).

 Closed: 24th, 25th Dec and 1st January.